fog/fog/lib/fog/rackspace/docs/storage.md

 	file.metadata[:environment] = "development"

-Directory metadata is saved when the directory is saved and File metadata is set when the file is saved:
+Directory metadata is saved when the directory is saved and file metadata is set when the file is saved:

 	directory.save